gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 When doing some (light) optimization work, it is crucial to establish a baseline.
 What is the ideal time?
 How much do we differ from this time?
 And to establish this baseline, it is very important to understand what kind of work we are doing:

 - Are we doing any I/O at all or is the workload purely in-memory?
-- How much works is there?
+- How much work is there?
 How many items are we handling?
 Is it a handful, a few thousands, a few millions?

 So let's see what the baseline is when simply finding all the SQL files on disk: